The Dynamics of Solvable Subgroups of PSL(3,C): Introduction

-In the context of Kleinian groups, \emph{elementary groups} are discrete subgroups of $\psl$ such that the limit set is a finite set, in which case the limit set has 0, 1, or 2 points.
-They are groups with \emph{simple} dynamics.
+In the context of Kleinian groups, \emph{elementary groups} are discrete subgroups of $\text{PSL}\left(2,\mathbb{C}\right)$ such that the limit set is a finite set, in which case the limit set has 0, 1, or 2 points.
+These groups have \emph{simple} dynamics.
 In complex dimension 2, the Kulkarni limit set is either a finite union of complex lines (1, 2 or 3) or it contains an infinite number of complex lines.
-On the other hand, the limit set either contains a finite number of lines in general position (1, 2, 3 or 4) or it contains infinitely many lines in general position (see \cite{bcn16}).
-Therefore, one could define elementary groups in complex dimension 2 as discrete subgroups of $\PSL$ such that its Kulkarni limit set contains a finite number of lines or discrete subgroups of $\PSL$ such that its Kulkarni limit set contains a finite number of lines in general position.
-In bigger dimensions the situation is unknown.
-Another way one could define elementary subgroups of $\PSL$ is to consider groups with reducible action, since they leave a proper subspace invariant.
-In this work, we propose to define elementary complex Kleinian subgroups of $\PSL$ as solvable groups.
-We will show that solvable groups present simple dynamics contrary to the \emph{rich} dynamics of strongly irreducible discrete subgroups of $\PSL$, which have been extensively studied (see \cite{bcn2011} or \cite{ckg_libro}).
-The study of solvable groups will help to complete the classification and understanding of the dynamics of all complex Kleinian groups of $\PSL$.
+On the other hand, the limit set either contains a finite number of lines in general position (1, 2, 3 or 4) or it contains infinitely many lines in general position \cite{bcn16}.
+Therefore, one could define elementary groups in complex dimension 2 as discrete subgroups of $\text{PSL}\left(3,\mathbb{C}\right)$ such that the Kulkarni limit set contains a finite number of lines, or discrete subgroups of $\text{PSL}\left(3,\mathbb{C}\right)$ such that the Kulkarni limit set contains a finite number of lines in general position.
+However, this definition would not be useful in complex dimension greater than 2 since there is no similar classification of the Kulkarni limit set in this case. \\

+In this work, we propose to define elementary complex Kleinian subgroups of $\text{PSL}\left(3,\mathbb{C}\right)$ as solvable groups, which also generalizes the notion of elementary groups of $\text{PSL}\left(2,\mathbb{C}\right)$.
+We will show that solvable groups exhibit \emph{simple} dynamics contrary to the \emph{rich} dynamics of strongly irreducible discrete subgroups of $\text{PSL}\left(3,\mathbb{C}\right)$, which have been extensively studied \cite{bcn2011,ckg_libro}.
+The study of solvable groups will help to complete the classification and understanding of the dynamics of all complex Kleinian groups of $\text{PSL}\left(3,\mathbb{C}\right)$.
 This work is a step towards the implementation of a Sullivan's dictionary between the theory of iteration of functions in several complex variables and the dynamics of complex Kleinian groups.\\

-The main purpose of this paper is to provide a precise description of discrete solvable subgroups of $\PSL$ and their dynamics, up to a finite index subgroup.
-This paper generalizes and builds upon the work done in \cite{ppar}, in which the authors study complex Kleinian groups made up only of parabolic elements.
+The main purpose of this paper is to provide a precise description of discrete solvable subgroups of $\text{PSL}\left(3,\mathbb{C}\right)$ and their dynamics, up to a finite index subgroup.
+This paper generalizes and builds upon the work done in \cite{ppar}, in which the authors study complex Kleinian groups whose elements are parabolic.
 To make these generalizations, additional and new techniques were developed in this work.\\